 Fantasy combat with swords and magic; monsters disintegrate into dust rather than bleeding.

-The book deals with learning disabilities and a broken home life.
+The book portrays the challenges of navigating school with learning differences, which may resonate with children who struggle academically, and a broken home life.
 The approach is metaphorical, as Percy's learning differences are explained as his brain being hardwired for Ancient Greek and battlefield reflexes.
 The family dynamic involves a protective single mother and an abusive stepfather, though the resolution is empowering and hopeful.

-A 10-year-old boy who hates sitting still in class, feels like he is always getting into trouble, and needs to see a version of himself that is powerful, capable, and heroic.
+A 10-year-old who struggles with sitting still in class, feels like they are always getting into trouble, and needs to see a version of themselves that is powerful, capable, and heroic.

 Read cold.
 The action is frequent but the tone remains humorous and accessible.
-Some scenes involving the stepfather, Gabe, are intentionally unpleasant to highlight Percy's home life.
+Some scenes involve verbal abuse and neglect from Percy's stepfather, Gabe, which may be upsetting to some readers.
 A child coming home from school feeling 'stupid' or frustrated by their grades, or a child expressing that they don't feel like they fit in with their peers.

 Younger readers (9-10) will focus on the cool monsters and magical powers.
-Older readers (12-14) will better appreciate the snarky humor, the subversion of Greek myths, and the deeper themes of parental abandonment and identity.
+Older readers (12-14) will better appreciate the snarky humor, the subversion of Greek myths, and the deeper themes of parental abandonment.

-This book revolutionized the middle grade genre by making neurodivergence a prerequisite for being a hero, blending classical mythology with a gritty, modern urban setting.
+This book helped revolutionize the middle grade genre by positively portraying a neurodivergent protagonist as a hero, blending classical mythology with a gritty, modern urban setting. """

 Percy Jackson, a boy with dyslexia and ADHD, discovers his true identity as a demigod and son of Poseidon.
 Accused of stealing Zeus's master lightning bolt, he must travel across modern America to the gates of the Underworld to prevent a war between the gods of Olympus while dodging mythological monsters.